 While the federal regulations allow short-term coverage for 364 days with renewals up to 36 months, Maryland has its own regulations.
 The state limits short-term plans to three months and prohibits renewal.
 There is some good news for Maryland residents, though: Once your short-term plan has expired, you are allowed to apply for a second policy with a new application.

-As a free and public marketplace, AHiX has hundreds of both qualified and non-qualified plans available near you immediately.
+As a free and public marketplace, AHiX Marketplace has hundreds of both qualified and non-qualified plans available near you immediately.
 Find the perfect policy today!